-- Your income tax return will be populated with information available to SARS, such as: - Personal particulars (for example name, surname, physical and postal address, banking details, etc.) - Information received from employers or pension funds (for example IRP5/IT3(a) Employee Tax Certificate information). - You must check your personal particulars for accuracy - Only correct those fields containing incorrect information.
-Example: if your surname is correct but your name is incorrect, only amend the name field with the correct information. - Refer to section 4.1 below which describes each field in detail. - If you are submitting your return via eFiling, recapture the information in the applicable fields. - If the return is posted to you, your information will be pre-populated in pink.
-Please note the following when correcting any of the pre-populated information on the return posted to you: - Use a black pen to write over the information printed in pink
+Your income tax return will be pre-populated with information available to SARS, such as personal particulars (for example name, surname, physical and postal address, banking details, etc.) and information received from third parties (e.g. employers, pension funds, retirement funds and medical schemes).

+You must check your personal particulars for accuracy.
+Only correct those fields containing incorrect information.
+Refer to section 4.1 below which describes each field in detail.

+If the return is posted to you, your information will be pre-populated in pink.
+Please note the following when correcting any of the pre-populated information on the posted return:

-- Use capital letters - Keep your writing within the spaces provided - Do not be concerned if some of the pink lettering is still displayed where the correction in black has been made.
+- Use a black pen to write over the information printed in pink - Use capital letters - Keep your writing within the spaces provided - Do not be concerned if some of the pink lettering is still displayed where the correction in black has been made.
 SARS will ignore the pink information if it has been written over in black. - Write the word or number in full, i.e. do not change only one letter of a name or one digit of a number.
 Re-write the full name or number - If you want to delete pre-populated information that is no longer applicable, do so by putting a horizontal line through the middle of the incorrect characters in the field. - If you made a mistake when completing a field, do not attempt to correct it by completing the correct information outside the field, or by making notes in the margin, as this information will not be considered as valid and will not be taken into account in the calculation of the assessment.
 You must contact SARS to request a new return.
-Alternatively, you can register for eFiling and then request and submit your return electronically. - Even though your return is customised according to your specific needs, there might still be fields on your ITR12 return that are not applicable to you.
+Alternatively, you can register for eFiling and then request and submit your return electronically. - Even though your return is customised according to your specific needs, there might still be fields on your return that are not applicable to you.
 Leave these spaces blank.
 Do not write N/A or enter zeros or strike through the spaces/blocks that do not apply. - All relevant parts of the return must be completed.
 An incomplete return will be sent back to you and will be considered as 'outstanding' until the fully completed return is received.
-This could result in penalties for the late submission of a return. - Where a profit or loss source code must be completed, please refer to the Source Code Booklet which is available on the SARS website.
+This could result in penalties for the late submission of a return.

+Where a profit or loss source code must be completed, please refer to the Source Code Booklet tool available on the SARS website.